-After two of the most exciting years of my life, weaving the green dream, I am going through a period of discovery, uncertainty, and transition – a mid-life renaissance.
+After twenty-two years living and working at Brockwood Park, my partner and I are going through a period of discovery, uncertainty, and transition – a mid-life renaissance.
 At the core, I am fascinated by the question of how one discovers the point at which natural talent meets personal passion – what Ken Robinson calls our element.

 Of cheerful nature, I feel incredibly grateful for the rich experiences and insights that life has brought to my consciousness.
 Nevertheless, I am also troubled and concerned by the state of the world – by the human suffering and by the growing ecological crisis.
 Rather than being a cog in that destructive machine we call civilisation, I have mostly preferred to remain a compassionate observer and commentator.
 On one hand, I have a desire to simplify, to do less and, to focus on what matters most and on the other I have a strong urge to answer the call to adventure and activism.

-Inspired by the work of Chelsea and Scott Dinsmore, I have taken the challenge to start this blog to document my transitional journey and to encourage others to join the quiet revolution to express and apply our personal and collective wisdom to make the world a better place.
+I have taken the challenge to start this blog to document my transitional journey and to encourage others to join the quiet revolution to express and apply our personal and collective wisdom to make the world a better place.
 Social and environmental change come hand-in-hand with personal change.
 We cannot only change the outside world; we need to internalise the change and act from a place of integrity and compassion.
 Let our life be our message, and every breath we take is an opportunity to make a difference.
-Breangelo is short for: Breathe the change you want to see in the world, lovingly.

 My wish is for more and more people to treasure life, follow their bliss and breathe the change.